 Students meet regularly with their mentor for Pathways class.
 Students and parents will develop a learning plan with their mentor at Learning Partnership meetings quarterly, and then follow the progress towards those goals in Pathways class.
 Pathways will cover the following components:

-- Goal Setting

-- Tracking progress of your Individualized Learning Plan
+- Goal Setting - Tracking progress of your Individualized Learning Plan - Regular grade, attendance, and behavior checks - Quarterly Review of student progress is to complete all assignments when they are due.

-- SmartFutures and Career planning

-- Regular grade, attendance, and behavior checks

-- Building the digital portfolio

-- Mentor group team building

-- Quarterly Review of student progress

 Homework and Late/Missing Assignment Policy